 September was a good month.
 Our dividend income has been consistent and our rental income did better than in the previous two months.

-How did everybody else do with their passive income this month?
+How did everybody else do with their investment income this month?

 Are there any investments out there trading at reasonable valuations that I should be looking at?